SanjinKurelic/MeetingInfoWinForms/README.md

 ![](https://github.com/SanjinKurelic/MeetingInfoWinForms/blob/master/images/info.jpg)

 In the upper right corner of the main screen there are three buttons: *"new meeting"* button, *"print"* button and *"change language"* button.
-By clicking on the *"new meeting"* button dialog box will open and ask the user information about the meeting: date, time, title, description, place and the meeting client.
+By clicking on the *"new meeting"*, button dialog box will open and ask the user information about the meeting: date, time, title, description, place and the meeting client.
 The program offers list of available clients who are stored in the database. **All fields are required and the user can't have 2 meetings on the same day**.

 ![](https://github.com/SanjinKurelic/MeetingInfoWinForms/blob/master/images/new.jpg)